 Professor Stephen Marks, program coordinator

-Steering Committee: Chu, Englebert, Haddad, Le, Marks, Williams
+Steering Committee: Beck1 (spring), Boduszynski (fall), Englebert, Haddad, Le, Marks, Williams

 Evelyn Khalili, academic coordinator

-The International Relations (IR) Program is an interdisciplinary program that offers students a broad education that cuts across several disciplines while building expertise vertically around courses in international affairs, social science methods, and languages.
-Faculty and students of diverse methodological and substantive inclinations can find their intellectual home in IR.
+The International Relations (IR) Program is an interdisciplinary program that offers students a broad education that cuts across several disciplines while building up expertise vertically around sets of classes in international relations broadly defined, methods and languages.
+It is embedded in the social sciences and their shared methods while making room for diversity of disciplinary approaches.
+Faculty and students of different methodological and substantive inclinations can find their intellectual home in IR.
 Drawing upon the disciplines of anthropology, economics, history, politics and sociology, the major emphasizes both the international system and specific regions, including their languages, political economies, histories, institutions, cultures and position in the global context.
 These emphases are supported by requirements in modern languages, methods, the participating disciplines and study abroad.
-Experiential aspects of the program bring additional insight and empirical richness to the study of international relations among people and societies.
+Experiential aspects of the program introduce insight and empirical richness to the study of international relations among people and societies.

 Read more about our learning objectives: